Dental Crowns

 What to Expect During Your Dental Crown Procedure

-To prepare your dental crown, your dentist may take X-rays to assess the tooth, its roots and surrounding bone.
-If there is extensive tooth decay, very deep fracture or other issues, a root canal may be necessary.
+To prepare your dental crown, your dentist may take X-rays to assess the tooth, its roots, and the surrounding bone.
+If there is extensive tooth decay, a very deep fracture, or other issues, a root canal may be necessary.

-During your second visit, your dentist will gently remove the temporary crown and the new crown fit will be confirmed.
+During your second visit, your dentist will gently remove the temporary crown from the crowned tooth, and the new crown fit will be confirmed.
 Next, it will be cemented into place.
+You will be able to return to most of your normal activities after your crown placement.

 Schedule a Consultation

 If you are interested in learning more about dental crowns, please contact Dental & TMJ Specialists of Greater DC in Bethesda, MD, today.
-As prosthodontists, crowns and teeth esthetics is our specialty and we are dedicated to providing you the best dental crowns.
+As prosthodontists, crowns and teeth aesthetics are our specialty, and we are dedicated to providing you with the best dental crowns.

 Dental Crowns FAQs